Parthrm/document_upload/README.md

-# Document Handling and Blog Posting
+# Module Implementation Side Project
-This is a project made to first implement and test out 2 features that are for a separate project.
+This is a project made to first implement and test out features/modules that are needed for a separate project.

-The 2 features include:

 ### <mark>Feature 1</mark> : Document Handling
 - be able to handle documents (pdf files) and be able to upload them to the database